Hyderabadi Tamatar Ki Chutney Recipe – Spicy & Tangy Tomato Side Dish

 Preparation

-2. Add ginger-garlic paste and green chillies; sauté until fragrant.
+2. Add garlic and green chillies; sauté until fragrant.

 3. Add chopped tomatoes, turmeric, chilli powder, coriander powder, and salt.
 Cook until tomatoes soften and oil separates.